Best Laptops with the Best Productivity Tools: 5 Free Must-Have Plugins for 2025

 • 4-5 PM: Planning and review

 Location-Based Work: Associate different locations with specific types of work.
 For instance, use the kitchen table for administrative tasks and a specific desk area for creative work.
-Your brain will develop location-based focus triggers.
+Your brain will develop location-based focus triggers that make it easier to enter the right mental state for each task type.

 FAQs

-What are the best free plugins for productivity?
+What are the best free plugins for productivity on laptops?

 The best free productivity plugins include Notion for note-taking and project management, Forest for focus and time management, Cold Turkey for distraction blocking, Calendly for scheduling, and LastPass for password management.
+For browser-specific tools, OneTab, Grammarly, and Pocket deliver immediate benefits.
 The ideal combination depends on your specific productivity challenges and workflow needs.

 How can I improve my laptop’s performance for free?